Conor McGregor reveals fiancée Dee Devlin is pregnant with fourth child

 The former UFC lightweight and featherweight champion told the TV show Live With Kelly and Mark that they are adding another child to the McGregor clan.

-McGregor and Devlin already have three children, Conor Jr, Croia Mairhead and Rian -- aged six, four and two, respectively.
+McGregor and Devlin already have three children, Conor Jr, Croia Mairead, and Rian -- aged six, four and two, respectively.

 “Things are going well,” McGregor declared.